cmrschwarz/scr/README.md

         cr=<regex>            regex for content matching
-        cjs=<js string>       javascript to execute on the page, format args are available as js variables (selenium only) cf=<format string>    content format string (args: <cr capture groups>, xmatch, rmatch, di, ci) cmm=<bool>            allow multiple content matches in one document instead of picking the first (defaults to true) cimin=<number>        initial content index, each successful match gets one index cimax=<number>        max content index, matching stops here cicont=<bool>         don't reset the content index for each document csf=<format string>   save content to file at the path resulting from the format string, empty to enable cwf=<format string>   format to write to file. defaults to "{c}" cpf=<format string>   print the result of this format string for each content, empty to disable defaults to "{c}\n" if cpf, csf and cfc are unspecified cfc=<chain spec>      forward content match as a virtual document cff=<format string>   format of the virtual document forwarded to the cfc chains. defaults to "{c}" csin<bool>            give a promt to edit the save path for a file cin=<bool>            give a prompt to ignore a potential content match cl=<bool>             treat content match as a link to the actual content cesc=<string>         escape sequence to terminate content in cin mode, defaults to "<END>"
+        cjs=<js string>       javascript to execute on the page, format args are available as js variables (selenium only) cf=<format string>    content format string (args: <cr capture groups>, xmatch, rmatch, di, ci) cxs=<int|empty>       also match siblings of xpath match in parents up to this number of levels (empty means any, default: 0) cmm=<bool>            allow multiple content matches in one document instead of picking the first (defaults to true) cimin=<int>           initial content index, each successful match gets one index cimax=<int>           max content index, matching stops here cicont=<bool>         don't reset the content index for each document csf=<format string>   save content to file at the path resulting from the format string, empty to enable cwf=<format string>   format to write to file. defaults to "{c}" cpf=<format string>   print the result of this format string for each content, empty to disable defaults to "{c}\n" if cpf, csf and cfc are unspecified cshf=<format string>  execute a shell command resulting from the given format string cshif=<format string> format for the stdin of cshf cshp=<bool>           print the output of the shell commands on stdout and stderr cfc=<chain spec>      forward content match as a virtual document cff=<format string>   format of the virtual document forwarded to the cfc chains. defaults to "{c}" csin=<bool>            give a prompt to edit the save path for a file cin=<bool>            give a prompt to ignore a potential content match cl=<bool>             treat content match as a link to the actual content cesc=<string>         escape sequence to terminate content in cin mode, defaults to "<END>"